entdec/satis/README.md

 ## Upgrade

 * From 2.3.0 onwards, we will no longer ship Fontawesome free.
 It conflicts with Fontawesome Pro.
-You can add easily add the javascript files, you can download them from here: https://fontawesome.com/download.
+You can easily add the javascript files, you can download them from here: https://fontawesome.com/download.
 Use the files from the `js` folder.
+Put these in a folder which is in your manifest and it should just work.

 ## Installation